darklife/darkriscv/README.md

 At the moment, the *darksoc* is not so relevant and the only function is provide support for the instruction and data memories, as well some related glue-logic.

+I found that the xise file lacks some configurations regarding the correct visualization of some reports, although they are present in the tmp directory... probably I forgot include some additional configuration files and I will try fix this problem later.